pregan23/u3_lesson_express_sequelize/README.md

 ## Overview

-In this lab we'll learn how to integrate our newly learned Sequelize skills with Express to build a RESTful API.
+In this lesson we'll learn how to integrate our newly learned Sequelize skills with Express to build a RESTful API.
 We'll perform full `CRUD` functionality on our `Twert` model.

 _"Yes, I know totally not a tweet or twitter..."_